It seems you are offline. Please check your connection and try again.

 Living or working in Spain

-If you will be in Valencia for months and need data and calls, a real SIM with an Orange plan is the right call, not a temporary line.
+If you will be in Valencia for months and need data and calls, a real SIM with an Orange plan is the right call, not a temporary number.

 Taking calls